IlyasMoutawwakil/py-txi/README.md

 # Py-TGI

-Py-TGI is a Python wrapper around [Text-Generation-Inference](https://github.com/huggingface/text-generation-inference) that enables creating and running TGI instances through the awesome `docker-py` in a similar style to Transformers API.
+Py-TGI is a Python wrapper around [Text-Generation-Inference](https://github.com/huggingface/text-generation-inference) and [Text-Embedding-Inference](https://github.com/huggingface/text-embeddings-inference) that enables creating and running TGI/TEI instances through the awesome `docker-py` in a similar style to Transformers API.

 ## Installation